 Where “We Are” today… 2015

-Bikram- 26/postures and 2 Breathing techniques…most every pose completed twice in a 90 min class.
+“26/2″ Refers to the Bikram Yoga method of 26 postures and 2 Breathing techniques…most every pose completed twice in a 90 min class.
 The room is heated around 100 degrees with adequate humidity around 40%.
 Hydrate yourself before class and be prepared to stay, sweat, and feel good.
 Taught by certified Bikram Yoga Instructors.
+(Great for beginners)

-WAYexpress- The WAYexpress is the Bikram Primary Series with slight variation as some poses are only completed once but usually for a longer period of time with less talking and set up.
-There is music in this class YAY!
-And timing is between 60-75 minutes…Again, there is no rushing through the class and depending on the class make up, the class could go a little longer.
-Please allow your self the time, but we understand if you must leave early if you let the teacher know before hand.
+WAYexpress- The WAYexpress is the 26/2 Primary Series with slight variation as some poses are only completed once but usually for a longer period of time.
+There is less talking and light music in the background.
+Timing is between 60-70 minutes..
+This is a great introduction to self practice and development of your skills.
 The room is heated with humidity and is mostly practiced along with the teacher.
 Sometimes referred to as a “silent class”…w/music:)

 Yin Yoga- Yin Yoga with Molly is taught on Monday Nights and is non heated class focusing on slower deeper stretches that work into the connective tissue and are held for longer periods of time.
 It is quite the compliment to your yang style yoga practice, but quite different at the same time.
 If you have never tired it we encourage you to come, it is getting very popular around the studio.
 Class time is 60 minutes with extra time to relax at the end.

-* We encourage everyone to start with 5-10 regular Bikram Style classes then come to any of the other variations we do.
+* We encourage everyone to start with 5-10 foundational 26/2 classes then come to any of the other variations we do.
 Yin you can come anytime.

 Healing the Body, Mind, and Spirit